-FOE O Health and Cafety.
-Treated blockwater shall not create a pulsance or oder, nor threater 505.9 Health and Safety.
-Treated blackwater shall not create a nuisance or odor, nor threaten human health, or damage the quality of surface water or groundwater.
-505.10 Monitoring Requirements.
+505.9 Health and Safety.
+Treated blackwater shall not create a nuisance or odor, nor threaten human health or damage the quality of surface water or groundwater 505.10 Monitoring Requirements.
 Treatment processes that are used to meet a log reduction target shall have continuous monitoring using surrogate parameters to verify the pathogen reduction performance.
 Instrumentation with continuous monitoring capabilities shall be routinely calibrated.
 505.11 Design and Installation.
-The design and installation of onsite blackwater treatment systems shall meet the requirements of Section 505.11.1 through Section 505.11.6.
+The design and installation of onsite blackwater treatment systems shall meet the requirements of Section 505,11,1 through Section 505,11,6.
 505.11.1 Connections to Potable or Reclaimed (Recycled) Water Systems.
 Blackwater treatment systems shall have no direct connection to any potable water supply or reclaimed (recycled) water source system.
 Potable water or reclaimed (recycled) water shall be permitted to be used as makeup water for a blackwater treatment system provided the potable or reclaimed (recycled) water supply connection is protected by an airgap.
 505.11.2 Bypass Connection.
 A bypass shall be provided for the input connection to the blackwater treatment system.
 The bypass shall be a diverter valve normally open to the blackwater treatment system.
 The normally closed port of the diverter valve shall be connected directly to the plumbing drainage system according to the plumbing code.
 505.11.3 Overflow Connection.
 Blackwater treatment overflow shall be connected directly to the plumbing drainage system.
 The overflow shall be provided with a backwater valve at the point of connection to the plumbing drainage system.
 The backwater valve shall be accessible for inspection and maintenance.
 505.11.4 Fail-safe Mechanisms.
 Blackwater treatment systems shall be equipped with an automatic shutdown of the treatment process when a malfunction occurs.
 505.11.5 Flow Meter.
 Buildings with blackwater treatment systems shall include a flow meter on the treated blackwater distribution system and a flow meter on the potable make-up water connection to the blackwater treatment system.
 505.11.6 Cross-Connection Inspection and Testing.
 A cross-connection test is required in accordance with Section 501.11.
 Before the building is occupied or the system is activated, the installer shall perform the initial cross-connection test in the presence of the Authority Having Jurisdiction.
-The test shall be ruled successful by the Authority Having Jurisdiction before final approval is granted.
-505.12 Commissioning.
-Onsite blackwater treatment systems shall meet the commissioning requirements of Section 505.12.1 through Section 505.12.6.
+The test shall be ruled successful by the Authority Having Jurisdiction l before final approval is granted. l 505.12 Commissioning.
+Unsite blackwater treatment systems shall meet the commissioning l requirements of Section 505.12.1 Infough Section 505.12.0.
 505.12.1 Commissioning Requirements.
-Commissioning for blackwater treatment systems shall be included in the design and construction processes of the project.
-Commissioning shall be performed by a person who demonstrates competency in commissioning blackwater treatment systems as required by the Authority Having Jurisdiction.
-505.12.2 Commissioning Plan.
-A commissioning plan shall be included in the construction documents and shall be completed to document the approach to how the blackwater treatment system will be commissioned and shall be started during the design phase of the project.
+Commissioning for blackwater treatment l systems shall be included in the design and construction processes of the project.
+Commissioning shall be performed by a person who demonstrates competency in urisdiction 505 12 2 Commissioning Plan A commissioning plan shall be included in the construction L documents and shall be completed to document the approach to how the blackwater L treatment system will be completed to document the approach to now the blackwater project.
 The commissioning plan shall be approved by the Authority Having Jurisdiction prior to commissioning the blackwater treatment system.
-The commissioning plan shall include the following: 1) General project information.
-2) Commissioning goals.
-Equipment to be tested, including the extent of tests.
-4) Functions to be tested.
-5) Conditions under which the test shall be performed.
-6) Measurable criteria for acceptable performance.
-7) Commissioning team contact information.
-8) Commissioning process activities, schedules, and responsibilities.
+The commissioning plan shall include the following: 1) General project information 2) Commissioning goals 3) Equipment to be tested including the extent of tests 4) Functions to be tested 5) Conditions under which the test shall be performed 6) Measurable criteria for acceptable performance 7) Commissioning team contact information 8) Commissioning process activities, schedules, and responsibilities.
 Plans for the completion of functional performance testing, post construction documentation and training, and the commissioning report shall be included.